SunoApi/SunoApi/README.md

   -v ./images/upload:/app/images/upload \
   -e OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxx \
   -e OPENAI_BASE_URL=https://api.openai.com  \
+  -e S3_WEB_SITE_URL=https://sunoapi.s3.bitiful.net  \
+  -e S3_ACCESSKEY_ID=xxxxxxxxxxxxxxxxxxxx  \
-  -e WEB_SITE_URL=http://localhost:8501  \
+  -e S3_SECRETKEY_ID=xxxxxxxxxxxxxxxxxxxx  \
   sunoapi/sunoapi:latest
 ```

-##### Attention: It is necessary to http://localhost:8501 Replace with the actual address you can access, and the final uploaded image file will pass through http://domain.com/images/upload/xxxxxx.jpg The format can be accessed, otherwise OpenAI cannot access the image you uploaded and cannot recognize its content.
+##### Attention: It is necessary to https://sunoapi.s3.bitiful.net Replace with the actual address you can access, and the final uploaded image file will pass through http://xxxxxx.s3.bitiful.net/images/upload/xxxxxx.jpg The format can be accessed, otherwise OpenAI cannot access the image you uploaded and cannot recognize its content.
 Therefore, the function of uploading images to generate music will not be available.

 #### Docker local compilation and deployment